 VAT on School Fees

-It is important that you source the expert guidance you need to get it right and avoid the potential pitfalls.
+It is important that you source the expert guidance you need to get it right and avoid the potential pitfalls of private school VAT.

 - VAT registration process